-The popular image of the ancient Egyptians as morose and death-obsessed in inaccurate.
-If anything, the Egyptians were sensualists with a healthy dose of death acceptance.
-Above all they loved perfume.
-There is evidence of perfume and cosmetic production going back to the reign of Narmer (31st century BCE).
+The popular image of the ancient Egyptians as morose and death-obsessed is inaccurate.
+If anything, the Egyptians were sensualists with a healthy dose of death awareness.
+Above all, they loved perfume.
+There is evidence of cosmetic production going back to the reign of Narmer (31st century BCE).
 FYI, Narmer was the guy who united Upper and Lower Egypt into one kingdom.
 Where was the best-kept image of King Narmer found you might ask?
 Why on the back of a cosmetics pallet of course.

-It will take several posts to discuss the multitude of ways that scent played a part in Egyptian death rituals, and several parts just to talk about their history and religious significance in everyday life, for now, we are going to focus on the history and alchemy of Egyptian fragrance production.
+It will take several posts to discuss the multitude of ways that scent played a part in Egyptian death rituals.
+Even several pieces just to talk about their fragrance history and its religious significance in everyday life.
+For now, however, we are going to focus on the history and alchemy of Egyptian fragrance production.

 Ancient Egyptian Perfume Production: What we know and what we don’t

 Perfume is no exception.
-Surprisingly, the Egyptians were not remembered as the darling of the fragrance world until a renewed interest in Egypt occurred in the West at the latter end of the 19th century and into the 20th.
+Surprisingly, the Egyptians were not remembered as the darling of the fragrance world until a renewed interest in Egypt occurred in the West at the latter end of the 19th century.
 The discovery of King Tutankhamun’s tomb in 1922 has been particularly powerful in spurring public interest.
-From the fall of Cleopatra to the Ottman Empire no one seemed to care about ancient Egyptian perfumes much.
+From the fall of Cleopatra to the Ottman Empire, no one seemed to care about ancient Egyptian perfumes much.
 Perfumes made in Egypt in the interim were indistinct from fragrances found elsewhere in North Africa and the Levant.
-Coinciding with King Tut’s world tour.
-However, it seemed that every Tom, Dick, and Tutmoses found an ancient recipe or magic perfume papyrus and started making fragrances, but what do we know about Egyptian perfuming making?
+Coinciding with King Tut’s world tour, however, it seemed that every Tom, Dick, and Tutmoses found an ancient recipe or magic perfume papyrus and started making fragrances inspired by Ancient Egypt.
+But what do we know about Egyptian perfuming making?